daattali/daattali.github.io/_posts/2015-04-23-shinyjs-r-package.md

       }
     })

+Or instead you can use the `toggleState` function and pass it a `condition`:

+    observe({
+      shinyjs::toggleState("submit", !is.null(input$name) && input$name != "")
+    })

+You can use the optional `condition` in some other functions as well, which can be very useful to make your code shorter and more understandable.

 **2. The "Age" and "Company" fields are optional and we want to have the ability to hide that section of the form**